-The purpose of this guideline is to define policies and procedures that will ensure compliance with the Commonwealth of Massachusetts Board of Fire Prevention Regulations, 527 CMR and the Commonwealth of Massachusetts State Building Code, 7th Edition, 780 CMR, codes and local city regulations as they apply to ensure fire and life safety for events that occur inside a Tufts University building attended by three hundred (300) or more persons.
+The purpose of this guideline is to define policies and procedures that will ensure compliance with the Commonwealth of Massachusetts Board of Fire Prevention Regulations, 527 CMR and the Commonwealth of Massachusetts State Building Code, 7th Edition, 780 CMR, codes and local city regulations as they apply to ensure fire and life safety for events that occur inside a Tufts University building attended by two hundred fifty (250) or more persons.
 This guideline does not apply to academic classes.

-Whenever three hundred (300) or more persons attend an event inside a Tufts University property that is being used as a venue other than what it is primarily intended (ie: Gantcher Center; Cousens Cage, Campus Center) the individual sponsor, or a representative of the sponsoring organization, must review this guideline prior to the event and assure compliance with the specified guidelines before, during, and after the event.
+Whenever two hundred fifty (250) or more persons attend an event inside a Tufts University property that is being used as a venue other than what it is primarily intended (ie: Gantcher Center; Cousens Cage, Campus Center) the individual sponsor, or a representative of the sponsoring organization, must review this guideline prior to the event and assure compliance with the specified guidelines before, during, and after the event.

 This guideline applies to individuals and the representatives of organizations who sponsor events that take place inside University buildings.

-The following procedures are established to assure compliance with the State Board of Fire Prevention Regulations and State Building Codes and the Tufts University Fire and Life Safety guidelines during events in places of assembly on campus.
-The event sponsor is responsible for complying with the University’s Crisis Management Plan.
-Every employee should be familiar with the University’s Crisis Management Plan.
+1. General Requirements The following procedures are established to assure compliance with the State Board of Fire Prevention Regulations and State Building Codes and the Tufts University Fire and Life Safety guidelines during events in places of assembly on campus.
+The event sponsor is responsible for complying with all applicable Tufts University policies and procedures.
+Every employee should be familiar with the Tufts University Emergency Response Guide.
 Important safety information and emergency procedures are detailed in the Tufts Department of Public Safety website: http://www.publicsafety.tufts.edu

 - the material that has been certified as flame retardant;